maximehiez/maxime365/src/content/blog/english/2025-01-26-teams-direct-routing-inventory.md

 ---

 ##### Conclusion
-*Direct Routing* phone number management in the Microsoft Teams Admin Center provides businesses with a flexible, integrated solution for their inventory needs.
+*Direct Routing* phone number management in the Microsoft Teams Admin Center provides organizations with a flexible, integrated solution for their inventory needs.
 Administrators can easily configure and manage these numbers, improving the efficiency and productivity of their organization.

 ---